torakiki/pdfsam/README.md

 Tips and tweaks
 ------------------
-A list of properties and arguments that can tweak PDFsam behavior and be found [here](pdfsam-docs/PROPERTIESnARGS.md)
+A list of properties and arguments that can tweak PDFsam behavior can be found [here](pdfsam-docs/PROPERTIESnARGS.md)

   [GNU Affero General Public License]: http://www.gnu.org/licenses/agpl-3.0.html